 - The monetary amount can be measured with sufficient reliability.

-If there is uncertainty by a business to obtain a future asset or liability, it is not recognized in financial reporting.
+If there is uncertainty by a business about obtaining a future asset or liability, it is not recognized in financial reporting.

 The cash flow statement maintains a record of a company’s cash inflows and outflows in a given accounting period.
 This statement breaks up cash movement into operating, investing, and financing activities.